youngJeezy858/myLOUD/README.md

 # Welcome to LCSEE myLOUD on rails
 =================================

-*Please see repo [mycloud](https://webgit.lcseecloud.net/lcseesystems/mycloud) for old commits*

 ### Dev Environment

-Ansible plabook for provisioning dev environments coming soon!
-For now just use the standard rails commands to stand up myLOUD plus the below steps.

 You will need an AWS account and AWS access keys.
 Get your keys and create this config file (This will not be stored in version control):